+Rule 5.
+Pretrial Practice Procedures for Trial Counsel, Defense Counsel, and SVC.

-- Rule 5.1.1: Plea Agreements and Pretrial Agreements.
+Rule 5.1.1: Plea Agreements and Pretrial Agreements.
 When the convening authority accepts an accused's offer to plead guilty pursuant to a plea agreement or pretrial agreement, the trial counsel must immediately provide a signed copy of the agreement to the military judge.
-If the agreement includes a stipulation of fact, it must also be provided to the military judge (including all enclosures) as soon as completed, but no later than fourteen (14) days before trial. - Rule 5.1.2: Notice of Offers to Plead Guilty and Requests for Discharge/Resignation in Lieu of Trial by Court-Martial.
-To facilitate docket management and trial preparation after referral of charges, trial counsel must immediately notify the military judge when an offer to plead guilty or a request for discharge/resignation in lieu of court-martial is submitted. - Rule 5.1.3: Withdrawal or Dismissal.
+If the agreement includes a stipulation of fact, it must also be provided to the military judge (including all enclosures) as soon as completed, but no later than fourteen (14) days prior to trial.

+Rule 5.1.2: Notice of Offers to Plead Guilty and Requests for Discharge/Resignation in Lieu of Trial by Court-Martial.
+To facilitate docket management and trial preparation after referral of charges, trial counsel must immediately notify the military judge when an offer to plead guilty or a request for discharge/resignation in lieu of court-martial is submitted.

+- Rule 5.1.3: Withdrawal or Dismissal.
 The trial counsel must immediately notify the military judge and defense counsel when any charge or specification is withdrawn or dismissed by the convening authority.
 Trial counsel must also provide the military judge and defense counsel copies of any documents showing the convening authority's withdrawal or dismissal of charges. - Rule 5.1.4: Witnesses.
 Counsel must ensure their witnesses will be immediately available when called to testify. - Rule 5.1.5: Court Members.
-Trial counsel is responsible for notifying the members of the time, place, and uniform for trial, in accordance with the military judge's instructions.
+Trial counsel is responsible for notifying the members of the date, time, place, and uniform for trial, in accordance with the military judge's instructions.
 Members will not be informed of the pleas (or anticipated pleas) or any other information about the court-martial, to include the accused's name or the nature of the charges.
-Trial counsel is responsible for confirming that each panel member has personally acknowledged the notification.

-Rule 5.1.6: Witness Lists.
-No later than seven (7) duty days prior to an Article 39(a) session or trial, unless otherwise ordered by the military judge, the trial counsel must provide the military judge, defense counsel, and court reporter a written list containing the initials, unit, and duty location or city and state of residence for each witness the government intends to call to testify.
-Witness lists for trials must indicate whether the witness will be called during the merits or sentencing phase of trial, or both.

-Rule 5.1.8: Trial Documents.
-No later than fourteen (14) days before trial, unless otherwise ordered by the military judge, the trial counsel must provide the military judge and defense counsel all amending court-martial convening orders and, in trials with members, a seating chart, and flyer (see also Rule 23 and 24).
+Trial counsel is responsible for confirming that each panel member has personally acknowledged the notification. - 5.1.6: Witness Lists.
+No later than seven (7) days prior to an Article 39(a) session and no later than fourteen (14) days prior to trial, unless otherwise ordered by the military judge, the trial counsel must provide the military judge, defense counsel, and court reporter a written combined witness list containing the names, unit, and duty location or city and state of residence for each witness the government and defense intend to call to testify.
+For trial, witness lists must indicate whether the witness will be called during the merits or sentencing phase of trial, or both.
+The list must also include any witnesses whose testimony will be presented by stipulation of expected testimony. - Rule 5.1.7: Trial Documents.
+No later than twenty-one (21) days prior to trial, unless otherwise ordered by the military judge, the trial counsel must provide the military judge and defense counsel all amending court-martial convening orders and member questionnaires.
+No later than fourteen (14) days prior to trial, both trial and defense counsel shall provide the military judge with final pre-trial matters (i.e. cleansed charge sheet, requests for judicial notice, proposed voir dire, Government and Defense expert witness proffers of expected testimony, proposed instructions, and findings and sentencing worksheets) as ordered by the trial management order. (see also Rule 23 and 24).

-No later than three (3) duty days before trial on the merits, the trial counsel must provide the court reporter all exhibits which the government intends to use during the merits or sentencing phase of the trial (see Rule 17).
+No later than three (3) duty days prior to trial on the merits, the trial counsel must provide the court reporter all exhibits which the government intends to use during the merits or sentencing phase of the trial (see Rule 16).